fgcz/prolfqua/README.md

 ```

+Depending on the performance of you system building the package with all vignettes can take up to 1h.

-Let us please know about any installation problems or errors when using the package
+Let us please know about any installation problems or errors when using the package:
 https://github.com/wolski/prolfqua/issues

 # How to get started